robjwells/ff-beforescriptexecute/README.md

 changing the `type` of the `script` element.
 It also registers a load listener to add text to a (different) `<p>` element.

+The observed behaviour is the same when using a userscript injector (eg Violentmonkey) or when including `userscript.js` in the HTML.

 ## Firefox behaviour

 If the `main.js` script element has the `defer` attribute set, `main.js` is